 - Direct vertical passing

-- Overloading central areas
+- Overloading central area

-- Width creation through fullbacks
+- Width creation through fullback

-- Patient build-up play
+- Patient build up play

 Chicago Fire Top Players